Shielded vs Unshielded Cable

 HOW DO I KNOW IF I NEED SHIELDED CABLE?

-In the decision process between UTP vs STP cable, it is the environment the cable will be installed in that makes the ultimate determination.
+In the decision process between UTP vs FTP cable, it is the environment the cable will be installed in that makes the ultimate determination.
 If one or more of the following common scenarios applies, then shielded cable is strongly suggested:

 - Alongside (parallel) with common AC wiring, especially inside walls